 by Linda Rodriguez

-I had a dream for many decades, a dream that I would write novels that would be published by a major publisher to great reviews and win many honors.
+I had a dream for many decades, a dream that I would write novels that would be published by a major publisher to great reviews and win many honors and, most of all, find readers who loved them.
 And for many years I had to put that dream on hold for lack of time as I worked a demanding and fulfilling job while raising a family.
 I still wrote whenever I could and still had my dream.

 Poetry was shorter so I started writing poetry in those bits and pieces of time I could steal, and eventually some was published and then more.
 Finally, I had two books of poetry published to good reviews and even some awards.
 I was happy, but… I wanted to write novels, too.